 You may be aware that in 2015 the South Australian Commission for Catholic Schools endorsed a move towards shifting Year 7 from primary to secondary settings.
-Catholic Education South Australia (CESA) is now implementing that decision and most Catholic schools in South Australia will make this change in 2019.
-This means that, for most schools, Year 6 will become the final year of primary schooling.
-Year 7 will become the first year of secondary schooling.
+Catholic Education South Australia (CESA) has now implemented that decision and most Catholic schools in South Australia have made this change.
+This means that, for most schools, Year 6 has become the final year of primary schooling and Year 7 has become the first year of secondary schooling.

 What does this mean for Gleeson College?

 I am pleased to share with you that Gleeson College was the first to adopt this change.

 - In 2018, we began offering Year 7 here at Gleeson College.

 - From 2019, most other Catholic secondary schools joined us in commencing at Year 7.

 This decision is primarily about meeting the learning, social and emotional needs of young people across all Catholic Schools.
 It is also about strengthening pathways from primary to secondary schools across Catholic Education.
 Offering a consistent entry into secondary school at Year 7 makes it easier for students to explore and access all options.

 You can find Gleeson is Year 7 Ready resources including a video, fact sheets and frequently asked questions below and also at www.cesa.catholic.edu.au.
 I encourage you to take the time to look at these resources which outline Year 7 curriculum, pastoral support, identity and sibling discount amongst much more.
 We understand this move is a significant one and you are warmly welcome to discuss it with us at the College on 8282 6600 or via email at: email@example.com

 Be assured that we will continue to keep you updated and informed.
 As always, the education and well-being of your child will remain our focus.

 > How do I enrol my child for Year 7 for 2021, 2022 and beyond?